calvinshub/scientific-spinach-55e80/content/posts/Item4.md

 social_image: /media/rocket.jpg
 url: 'https://www.securitycompass.com/courseware/sdelements/integration/'
 ---
-This course is designed for Integration Administrators and will show how integration works in SD Elements and the different tools it supports.
+This course is will show how integration works in SD Elements and the different tools it supports.
+We will be focusing on the three main integrations that are commonly implemented by customers: Issue Trackers, Verification Tools, and Build Pipelines.